bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk build //:go-code-tutorial_lib
 ```

-This "go_libary" target is named by gazelle automatically depending on the name of your project, so
+This "go_libary" target is named by Gazelle automatically depending on the name of your project, so
 the name may differ.

 We can also run the go-code-tutorial binary target using the following command: